-ISBN 978-953-8319-29-7
+ISBN 978-953-8319-31-0

-The City's 2023 budget proposal is a complex and extensive document, showing the City's planned sources of revenues and how they are planned to be spent, and it is therefore important to all Zagreb residents.
-This brief guide aims to provide, in the simplest and most concise manner, basic information on the proposed budget, thus encouraging citizens to become involved in the budget adoption process and contribute to the quality and efficiency of the City's services that have been aligned with the citizens' needs and expectations, while staying within the City's means.
-Beside this brief guide, the City's website offers more detailed information on the City's budget and 2025 projections, while general information on the City's budget and budget process can be found in the Guide to the City of Zagreb Budget.
+The City's 2023 budget is a complex and extensive document, showing the sources of the City's revenues and how they are to be spent, and it is therefore important to all Zagreb residents.
+This brief guide aims to provide, in the simplest and most concise way, basic information on the budget, thus encouraging citizens to become involved in the budget process and contribute to the quality and efficiency of the City's services.

 Pursuant to the calendar and provisions defined in the Budget Act, the City's budget shall be adopted in accordance with the Convergence Programme of the Republic of Croatia for 2023-2025, Decision on the Budgetary Framework for 2023-2025 and the Ministry of Finance's Instructions for Drafting the Budgets of Local and Regional Self-government Units.
 Among other things, the Convergence Programme sets out economic policy goals for the current budget year and the upcoming three-year period and the general government's macroeconomic and fiscal framework.
-The most substantial changes to budget planning for 2023-2025 pertain to the budget and financial plans being expressed in Croatia's new currency - the euro - pursuant to the Act on the Introduction of Euro as the Official Currency in the Republic of Croatia and to the enforcement of the provisions of the Budget Act for drafting, proposing and enacting budgets and financial plans.
+The most substantial changes to budget planning for 2023-2025 pertain to the budget and financial plans being expressed in Croatia's new currency the euro - pursuant to the Act on the Introduction of Euro as the Official Currency in the Republic of Croatia and to the enforcement of the provisions of the new Budget Act for drafting, proposing and enacting budgets and financial plans.

-Economic activity is expected to continue its growth in the medium term.
+Economic activity in Croatia is expected to continue growing in the medium term.
 Real GDP growth rate is expected to reach 4.4% in 2023, after which it should slow down to 2.7% in 2024 and 2.5% in 2025.
 Personal consumption will be the main driver of growth.
-Reforms and more intense investment activity are planned in the National Recovery and Resilience Plan 2021- 2026, and they will be financed with instruments from the Recovery and Resilience Mechanism.
+Reforms and more intense investment activity are planned in the National Recovery and Resilience Plan 2021-2026, to be financed with instruments from the Recovery and Resilience Mechanism.
 Planned reforms and investments should be finalised by 30 August 2026.
-Inflation rate in 2023 is projected at 3.7%, in 2024 it is expected to slightly drop to 2.5% and to 2.2% in 2025.
+Inflation rate in 2023 is projected at 3.7%; in 2024 it is expected to slightly drop to 2.5% and to 2.2% in 2025.